Nuestra Señora de Encarnación: 2011 discovery

 The wreck is remarkable due to the complete nature of the ship which lies at a depth of 32 ft to 40 ft below sea level.
 The wreck appears to have been fully laden with goods and appears to be very much intact not having been plundered or disturbed by natural elements.
 The cargo discovered on the ship includes around 100 wooden boxes containing metal swords, nails, bolts of cloth, horseshoes and scissors and a sizable quantity of ceramic pottery.
-The ship was also found to have a coating of granel for use as a permanent ballast instead of the ballast stones that have been found in other wrecks of Spanish ships.
+The ship was also found to have a coating of gravel for use as a permanent ballast instead of the ballast stones that have been found in other wrecks of Spanish ships.

 The intended target of the archaeological team that discovered the wreck was the treasure fleet of Captain Henry Morgan which lost five ships in the same waters around the mouth of the Chagres River in a storm in 1670.

 It is unclear if this ship is the same ship that participated in the Battle of La Naval de Manila in 1646.